mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 status of the user – senior wife, administration expert and so forth.
-If so, the skimmers usually come with a pre-programmed formation and set of ‘come close alongside and receive wisdom or instruction from the Patriarch’ function on the control module.
+If so, the skimmers usually come with a pre-programmed formation and set of 'come close alongside and receive wisdom or instruction from the Patriarch' function on the control module.
 Note that the lead skimmer can be flown directly or act as what is